network23/PSAttackBuildTool/README.md

+_PS>Attack isn't in a working state yet, [PSPunch](https://www.github.com/jaredhaight/PSPunch/) works as a limited proof of concept.
+These projects are under heavy, active development and should be ready to go early 2016_

 ## PS>Attack

 A platform for generating a portable powershell attack environment (from [PSPunch](https://www.github.com/jaredhaight/PSPunch/)).
 The generated environment is a self contained exe and comes with a lot of the latest and greatest offensive PowerShell tools.